Cubeir/Vanilla-RTX-App/README.md

 - Missing icons on some older Windows installations (non-critical)
 If you see missing icons (boxes/squares instead of symbols), your system is missing the Segoe Fluent Icons font.
 Download and install Segoe Fluent Icons from Microsoft:
 https://aka.ms/SegoeFluentIcons
-- Languages other than English are not supported, there may be issues with non-English system languages. (non-critical)
+- Non-English languages are not supported, there may be issues with other system languages. (non-critical)
-- The app is not tested for and does not work properly with Windows accessibility features. (non-critical)
+- The app's appearance is not properly accounted for with Windows accessibility features. (non-critical)
 - If the pack updater window is closed and relaunched while installations are happening, it exposes the ability to queue the same pack for installation multiple times, which can result in duplicate installations that will later confuse the app. (mildly-critical)
 The outcome of this scenario is automatically fixed the next time user attempts to reinstall that pack.
-- BetterRTX Manager might display an empty list with internet connection error for some users despite an internet connection being availble (critical)
-Refreshing the list might solve this issue (button on the top-left corner).

 ### Need help?